 - You roll doubles three times in a row during your turn

-Buying Property and Collecting Rent While in Monopoly Jail
+Buying Property and Collecting Rent While in Jail

-Your play doesn't come to a complete halt while you are in jail in Monopoly.
+Your play does not come to a complete halt while you are in jail in Monopoly.
 You can still buy, sell, and trade properties and collect rent.

 - You can still buy properties while in jail.
 Obviously, you will not land on properties to buy, but you can make deals with other players and participate in property auctions.